Jakobovski/angular-validator/README.md

 [Check out the demo!](http://plnkr.co/edit/XbDYKrM2QUf8g1ubTHma?p=preview)

 ## Features
-* Validate using REGEX, required, or custom validation functions
+* Validate using regex, HTML5, or custom validation functions.
+* Works seamlessly with all native AngularJS validation directives and native HTML5 validation attributes.
+* Supports custom validation message templates and placement using Angular's native `ngMessages` directive.
-* Configure when to validate elements Choose between on form submit, `blur` or `dirty`(change).
+* Choose when to validate elements, on per-element basis.
+Choose between on form `submission`, `blur` or `dirty`(change).
+* All validation states and validation messages are accessible through `$scope.yourFormName.elementName`.
 * Prevents submission if the form is invalid
-* Built in reset form method
+* Built in `reset()` form method
-* Adds validation error/success messages as sibling elements
-* Adds `.has-error` classes to invalid elements
-* Adds `.has-error` classes to validation message
 * Supports multi-field dependent validation (one field depends on another such as password matching)
-* Works with or without `novalidate`
 * Works with Bootstrap out of the box (although Bootstrap is not required)
+* Optionally adds `.has-error` classes to invalid form and message message elements so you don't have too.
-* Support form invalid message service where manage invalid messages in one place and save code in HTML
+* Supports form invalid message service where manage invalid messages in one place and save code in HTML

 ## Why?
-Despite Angular's awesomeness, validation in Angular is still a pain in the ass.
+Despite Angular's awesomeness, validation in Angular is still annoying.
 Surprisingly there are no seamless, user-friendly, well written Angular validation tools.
 Unlike other Angular validation tools, Angular-Validator works with out-of-the-box Angular and HTML5 validation, directives and attributes, allowing your forms to work well with the browser and other Javascript code.

-## Feedback
-Need a feature, found a bug?
-Create an issue.
-Dont have any issues, love the project?
-Give it a star!

 ## Installation
-1. Using bower:  `bower install tg-angular-validator`
+1. Using bower:  `bower install tg-angular-validator`.
-2. Include `angular-validator.min.js` into your application's HTML
+2. Include `angular-validator.min.js`.
-3. Add `angularValidator` as a dependency of your Angular module
+3. Add `angularValidator` as a dependency of your Angular module.

 ## Usage